In addition to this collection there is a large collection of ConcepTest Examples.Help

 This interactive lecture activity motivates the need for sampling.
 "Why sample, why not just take a census?"
 Under time pressure, students count the number of times the letter F appears in a paragraph.
 The activity demonstrates that a census, even when it is easy to take, may not give accurate information.
 Under the time pressure measurement errors are more frequently made in the census rather than in a small sample.

-Think-Pair-Share Analysis of the Operation of a Metal Detector part of Examples
+Rutherford's Model of the Atom part of Examples